While I'm Livin': Year-end lists

 The album also appeared on numerous year-end lists.
 Rolling Stone placed the album at number one on their 40 Best Country and Americana Albums of 2019 list and number 24 on their 50 Best Albums of 2019 list.
 Rolling Stone also placed "Bring My Flowers Now" at number three on their list of the 25 Best Country and Americana Songs of 2019.
-The Boot ranked the album at number two on their Top 10 County and Americana Albums list.
+The Boot ranked the album at number two on their Top 10 Country and Americana Albums list.
 The album appeared at number eight on Exclaim!s 10 Best Folk and Country Albums of 2019 list.
 NPR placed the album at number 24 on their list of the Best Albums of 2019 and placed Tucker's cover of "The House That Built Me" at number one on their Best Cover Songs of 2019 list.
 Stereogum ranked the album at number four on their list of the 10 Best Country Albums of 2019.
 The album appeared at number five on Paste magazine's list of the 20 Best Country and Americana Albums of 2019.